jcfm/CML2-Labs/README.md

 # CML2-Labs
 ### WIP!!! </br>
 Collection of YAML Labs for use with CML2 </br>
-Free CML2 lab available on Cisco DevNet: https://devnetsandbox.cisco.com/RM/Diagram/Index/685f774a-a5d6-4df5-a324-3774217d0e6b?diagramType=Topology (Will ask to login - use any method it will take you right there)
+Free CML2 lab available on Cisco DevNet: https://devnetsandbox.cisco.com/RM/Diagram/Index/685f774a-a5d6-4df5-a324-3774217d0e6b?diagramType=Topology (Will ask to login - use any method it will take you right there) </br>
+Watch this if your stuck: https://www.youtube.com/watch?v=LD9oJPyP6iE&t=312s
 ## Basic Topology
 ![image](https://user-images.githubusercontent.com/5439192/114325390-cf5de880-9b27-11eb-8774-1433cfc80734.png)
 ## OSPF Adv Lab